javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 ![reupload](static/webui/upload.png)

-### Submission File Statuses
+### Submission File Status

-For each file, the fllowing status can be set:
+For each file, the fllowing stati can be set:

 - __ERROR__: there are errors in the format of the file
 - __WARNING__: there are warnings regarding the format of the file.